Netanyahu hopes to announce the release of all hostages from Gaza 'in the coming days'

 In southern Gaza, the Palestine Red Crescent Society said its Saraya field hospital received 10 bodies and over 70 injured after Israeli strikes on Saturday afternoon.

 Gaza’s Health Ministry said the Palestinian death toll in the war has topped 67,000.
-The toll jumped after the ministry said it added more than 700 names to the list whose data had been verified.
+The toll jumped after the ministry said it added more than 700 names whose data had been verified.

 The Health Ministry does not say how many were civilians or combatants.
 It says women and children make up around half the dead.
 The ministry is part of the Hamas-run government, and the U.N. and many independent experts consider its figures to be the most reliable estimate of wartime casualties.